erizov/Professor/semester_5/lecture_21_transfer_learning/feature_extraction/README.md

 ## Introduction

-Feature Extraction is feature extraction is a fundamental algorithm.
+Feature Extraction is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Feature Extraction is essential for building performant and scalable applications.